U.S. beer, spirits, wine industry escape big tax hike in year-end budget deal

 Jim McGreevy, president and CEO of the Beer Institute, said the beer industry supports 2.1 million U.S. jobs.
 He said the bill will provide brewers and beer importers “the certainty they need to continue growing their businesses, provide good-paying jobs across the country, and continue to serve Americans greater varieties of our nation’s most popular alcohol beverage.”

-Brookings said in a report last year that the tax breaks were worth $12 million annually to both Anheuser Busch InBev (ABI.BR) and Molson Coors Brewing Co (TAP.N).
-The companies did not immediately comment.
+The tax breaks are worth $12 million annually to both Anheuser Busch InBev (ABI.BR) and Molson Coors Brewing Co (TAP.N).
+InBev did not immediately comment.

+MillerCoors, the U.S. unit of Molson Coors, told distributors and others in an email seen by Reuters that “in the spirit of partnership and consistent with the revenue-splitting approach of our economic model, we once again are passing on 30% of our savings to you.”

 Robert P. Koch, president and CEO of Wine Institute, said the measure will ensure nearly 4,000 wineries across California can continue to grow.
 “California wineries were able to re-invest over $150 million in tax savings in 2018 and 2019,” Koch said.